-6.3.9 Resource [deviceCapability]
+7.3.9 Resource [deviceCapability]

-The Resource [deviceCapability] is to manage the device capabilities such USB, camera, etc. The Resource [deviceCapability] is mapped to the LWM2M Device Capability Management Object (urn:oma:lwm2m:oma:15 [19]).
+The Resource [deviceCapability] is to manage the device capabilities such USB, camera, etc. The Resource [deviceCapability] is mapped to the LWM2M Device Capability Management Object (urn:oma:lwm2m:oma:15 [OMA LwM2M DevCapMgmt]).

 The context of this Resource is the following.